Pasta con sarde a mare is a Sicilian dish made with (wild) fennel, pine nuts, raisins & anchovies. So much flavor from such simple ingredients!

-- 1 small fennel bulb, lots of fronds approx 300g, roughly chop, boil in lightly salted water.
+- 1 bulb fennel small, lots of fronds approx 300g, roughly chop, boil in lightly salted water.
 Reserve water for pasta

-- 2tbsp pine nuts - 18g - lightly dry fried to toast
+- 2 tablespoon pine nuts 18g - lightly dry fried to toast

-- 1 large clove of garlic, crushed or finely chopped
+- 1 clove garlic large, crushed or finely chopped

-- 200g pasta - bucatini if pos or spaghetti, cooked in water from fennel
+- 7 oz pasta 200g - bucatini if pos or spaghetti, cooked in water from fennel

 - Trim the top and bottom from the fennel and roughly chop.
 Place it in a pan of water with a little salt, bring to a boil then reduce the het to a simmer.
 Cook until the fennel is tender, around 10 minutes.
 Remove the fennel from the water but reserve the pan of water.
 Allow the fennel to cool slightly before chopping finely.